Join the Cyber Forum: Threat Intel on May 12, 2026 to learn how AI is reshaping threat defense.Join the Virtual Cyber Forum: Threat IntelRegister Now

 Cyberthreats are continuously evolving, including zero-day exploits, phishing, and ransomware, and require frameworks to be adaptable to defend against these new threats.
 This requires ongoing monitoring and frequent updates to techniques, tools, and policies.

-4. Ensuring Compliance and Audits
+4. Compliance Complexity

 Adhering to regulatory requirements and preparing for audits is frequently time-consuming and resource-intensive.
 Companies often need to document processes, which can strain resources, especially when regulations frequently change.
+Also, compliance requirements may change depending on the industry you are in.
+If you are not careful, you can be slapped with regulatory fines and heavy penalties suddenly.

 Cybersecurity frameworks essentially serve as the guidelines that companies should use to ensure security and protect themselves from cyber threats.
 In this post, we’ve covered the different kinds of security frameworks, along with some of the most popular ones.
 While different frameworks have different approaches and an organization can choose to comply with different frameworks, they all help improve security and protect organizations from cyberattacks.
 And combined with SentinelOne’s Singularity Platform, you can protect your company with unparalleled speed and efficiency.